michaelliann/CSE-110-Michael-Lian/README.md

-# CSE-110-Michael-Lian
+# Michael Lian's User Page
-Michael Lian's User Page
+My favorite programming language is Java because it has types and garbage collection.